HoaNgocTram/DesperateGunzCleanSource2025/README.md

 - Multiple Shop types including cash and ladder
 - Sort and categorize zitem.xml zitem_cash zitem_event zitem_medal
 - Create a Clan with just 1 person
+### Easy Anti-Cheat
+I'm not using the EAC branch right now because you might not be familiar with the way to install it integrated into the source.
+However I'm not removing it, if you know how to use it, enable _EAC and enjoy
 ### RealSpace2
 - Minor rendering performance tweaks
 - Support and recognition of new GPU lines such as Intel Arc/Iris XE